vectara/vectara-docs/www/docs/learn/user-defined-function-reranker.md

 expression definition has access to the search result, and various Vectara provided functions to enable computing new scores for a variety of use cases.

+It is expected that every expression returns a number to be used in reranking of search results.

 ## Types and literals

 User Function Language only has number, string, boolean, datetime, and duration as types.
 You can define number, string, and boolean literals.
 String literals are enclosed in single quotes (`'`).
 To encode a single quote requires two repeated single quotes (`''`).

+### Duration
+Datetime operations such as subtraction result in `duration`s instead of integers unlike many SQL languages.
+This allows precise handling of datetime operations when doing recency boosting or other time based modifications of the score.

+You can convert to and from durations and numbers by using the `seconds`, `minutes`, and `hours` functions.

 ### Types and literals examples: